 Internship means the external placement of a student with a professional or other kind of body in order to gain the necessary experience of the profession.
 During the long vacation of May to July, students spend at least eight weeks undergoing this professional experience.
 Staffs visit the students and meet their supervisors to get a feedback on the attachment.

-Duration: Minimum 8 weeks.

-Assessment: Field Supervisor/Concept Paper/Presentation
+Pre-req.: ARB220 Credits: 2 Duration: Minimum 8 weeks.
+Assessment: Field Supervisor/Concept Paper/ Presentation =1/2/1